TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Launch Library 2 🚀

 ### Next Launch ⌛
-The next launch, retrieved from our
+The next space launch, retrieved from our
 <a href="https://thespacedevs.com/llapi">Launch Library 2 API</a>, is
 PSLV  | EOS-4 (RISAT-1A).
 It is scheduled to launch from *<a href="https://en.wikipedia.org/wiki/Satish_Dhawan_Space_Centre_First_Launch_Pad">Satish Dhawan Space Centre First Launch Pad</a>, Sriharikota, Republic of India
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/in.svg" />*
 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220214T002900">2022-02-14 00:29:00 UTC</a>.
 Until
-then, this launch pad will have seen 50 out of 78 from this location.
-The launch status is currently *Go for Launch (Go) 🟩 *.
+then, this pad will have been used for 50 out of 78 launches from this location.
+The launch status is currently *Go* 🟩 .
 The mission type is
 *Earth Science* and the payload will be injected into *a Sun-Synchronous Orbit
 (SSO)*.